MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/collaboration.md

 Meeting metrics include any meetings that you’ve organized or accepted that have at least one other person attending.
 Meeting time includes meetings that take place during and outside of your set working hours.
 After-hours meeting time also affects your [Wellbeing metrics](../use/wellbeing.md#about-the-metrics).

-The following meeting types are also excluded from meeting metrics:
+The following meeting types are excluded from meeting metrics:

  * Meetings that last eight or more hours, such as all-day meetings
  * Meetings that are marked as **Private**